Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Characterizing the Impact of Mask Quality

-To characterize the dependence of our augmentations on the fidelity of foreground masks, we perturb the masks in numerous ways across a range of distortions.
-We characterize this dependence for \bgrm~across all the SSL methods in our test bed; In the case of MoCov2, we additionally include \bgswaps.
-To show the \textit{robustness of background augmentations} to mask fidelity, we apply the respective distortion to \textit{each mask, every time} it is used in a background augmentation.
-All experiments are in the respective medium settings.
+We characterize the dependence on mask quality for \bgrm~across all the view-invariant SSL methods in our test bed; in the case of \moco, we additionally include \bgswaps.
+We apply the respective distortion to \textit{each mask}, \textit{every time} it is used in a background augmentation.
+All experiments are in the respective medium duration settings; we report ImageNet accuracy.

-The perturbations we consider are: rotation (see figure \ref{fig: rotation} for examples), shear (see figure \ref{fig: shear}), translation (see figure \ref{fig: traslation}) and horizontal flips.
-In particular, we expect mask translation to be a very challenging \textit{stress test}.
 We make the following observations: